Make a Disclosure to Tulane Now

 You may feel that you are betraying a student’s trust or taking control away from them by making a Care Connection.
 However, the student can choose whether or not they accept outreach and support from the university.
 Furthermore, we don't know what is a betrayal or not to a student; often students appreciate that their disclosure was met with care and concern by the university.
 One study found that many victims of sexual violence chose not to seek university services because they didn’t think their experience was serious enough to warrant resources.
 We want our students to know that any incident of sexual harassment or violence is worthy of support.
 Care Connections ensure that students receive that support without any questions asked or hoops to jump through.
 Students benefit from being connected with resources and support and, in most cases, are grateful for the connection.
 Our advocates at CMVSS offer trauma-informed, victim-centered services that empower students to make informed decisions in their recovery process.
 Their goal is always to promote a student’s safety and well-being.

-For Faculty & Staff: What happens if I disclose to Tulane?
+For Employees: What happens if I disclose to Tulane?

 Disclosures by faculty and staff are shared with the Office of Human Resources and Institutional Equity, the office responsible for investigating sexual misconduct by faculty and staff and providing support to university employees.
 HRIE will offer Supportive Measures and talk through your options with the process; your supervisor is not notified unless a Supportive Measure you need requires their involvement or there is an exceptional circumstance requiring their involvement.
 Your disclosure also goes to the Title IX Coordinator, who is responsible for ensuring that every disclosure receives a response and then collects data on incidents of violence so that we can track where, when, and whom these incidents impact.
 Disclosures concerning students are also shared with the Office of Student Conduct and the Office of Case Management and Victim Support Services.
 Supportive outreach is offered to all students and employees, regardless if the incident falls within the jurisdiction of Title IX or the Code of Student Conduct.